-$^{^2}$ The Lhokpu are an inbred and genetically highly distinct group within the Himalayan region as a whole (Kraaijenbrink et al. 2006a, Parkin et al. 2006a).
+2 The Lhokpu are an inbred and genetically highly distinct group within the Himalayan region as a whole; Kraaijenbrink et al. 2006a, Parkin et al. 2006a.
 The impact of matrilocality and cross-cousin endogamy is clearly discernible in the genetic signature of this language community.
-Many of the ancient Tibeto-Burman groups may have been matrilocal societies with uxorilocal marriage such as the modern Lhokpu and Gongduk of Bhutan.
+Many of the ancient Tibeto-Burman groups may have been matrilineal, matrilocal societies with uxorilocal marriage such as the modern Lhokpu and Gongduk of Bhutan.

-mus', kiaç 'mountain goat, Capricornis sumatrensis', rəma:s 'rhinoceros, Dicerorhinus sumatrensis' and tənriak 'buffalo, Bubalus bubalus'.
-Additionally, Diffloth (2005: 78) points out a fact long noted by scholars of Austroasiatic linguistics, e.g. Osada (1995), namely that a rich repertoire of reconstructible roots representing ancient rice agriculture is robustly reflected in all branches of Austroasiatic, viz. (kə)6a:? 'rice plant', rəŋko:? 'rice grain', cəŋka:m 'rice outer husk', kəndək 'rice inner husk', phe:? 'rice bran', təmpal 'mortar', jənre? 'pestle', jəmpiər 'winnowing tray', gu:m 'to winnow', jərmuəl 'dibbling stick' and kəntu:? 'rice complement', i.e. accompanying cooked food other than rice.
+j(ərm)o:l 'ant eater, Manis javanica', dəkan 'bamboo rat, Rhizomys sumatrensis' (an Austroasiatic root which has found its way into Malay as a loan), kaciaŋ 'the Asian elephant, Elephas maximus', kiae 'mountain goat, Capricornis sumatrensis', rəma:s 'rhinoceros, Dicerorhinus sumatrensis' and tənriak 'buffalo, Bubalus bubalus'.
+Additionally, Diffloth (2005:78) points out a fact long noted by scholars of Austroasiatic linguistics, e.g., Osada (1995), namely that a rich repertoire of reconstructible roots representing ancient rice agriculture is robustly reflected in all branches of Austroasiatic, viz. (kə)6a:? 'rice plant', rəŋko:? 'rice grain', cəŋka:m 'rice outer husk', kəndək 'rice inner husk', phe:? 'rice bran', təmpal 'mortar', jənre? 'pestle', jəmpiər 'winnowing tray', gu:m 'to winnow', jərmuəl 'dibbling stick' and kəntu:? 'rice complement', i.e., accompanying cooked food other than rice.

 Nicole Revel (1988) contributed one of the most elaborate ethnobotanical studies on rice, rice cultivation practices and rice terminology in various Asian language communities.
 Her work points towards where we should look when considering the origins of domesticated rice.
 The other main candidate for early cultivators of rice are the ancestral Hmong-Mien.
 Great strides have been made in our understanding of Hmong-Mien historical phonology (Haudricourt 1954, Purnell 1970, Wáng and Máo 1995, Niederer 1998), although the reconstructible lexicon specific to rice cultivation is less impressive than the Austroasiatic repertoire.
-The three Hmong-Mien etyma relating to rice cultivation that appear to be original to the linguistic phylum are ntse: 'husked rice', na:ŋ 'cooked rice' and njeŋ 'rice head, head of grain', whereas the Hmong-Mien terms for glutinous (rice), (paddy) field, sickle, rice cake and (rice) seedling 'are likely to have had a Chinese origin' (Ratliff 2004: 158-159).
+The three Hmong-Mien etyma relating to rice cultivation that appear to be original to the linguistic phylum are ntsə:i 'husked rice, na:ŋ 'cooked rice' and njeŋ 'rice head, head of grain'.
+On the other hand, the Hmong-Mien terms for glutinous (rice), (paddy) field, sickle, rice cake and (rice) seedling 'are likely to have had a Chinese origin' (Ratliff 2004:158-59).